-Glimpse the past through old images of St James’s Park in London’s City of Westminster.
+Glimpse history through old images of St James’s Park in London’s City of Westminster.

 During World War I